 When and How to Use the Apache Wedding Blessing

-Couples from different religious backgrounds, same-sex couples, and atheists alike can find the words of the blessing to be inspirational.
-There's simply no need to invoke a god or heavenly being to add legitimacy to a vow that two people make to one another.
+Couples from different religious backgrounds, same-sex couples, and atheists alike may find the words of the blessing to be inspirational.
+There's simply no need to invoke a god or a heavenly being to add legitimacy to a vow that two people make to one another.

 It's perfectly okay to use the Apache blessing by itself or as part of a longer invocation.
 If you are working with an officiant you do not know, print out a copy of it and supply it to him or her prior to your ceremony.